Information on our entry fees and other charges.

 We passed savings of £42 million back to schools and colleges by refunding 26 per cent of entry fees for summer 2020.
 Also, while we normally review our fees before the start of each new school year, we’re pleased to say that we’re keeping the 2020 entry fees for our qualifications frozen for the autumn series.

 Fees for 2021

 Because of the events of this year, we’re a little bit later than usual publishing our fees.
 You’ll find the fees for our January 2021 and March 2021 series below.
 For our summer 2021 fees we’re still we’re waiting for some clarity on the arrangements for these exams, and we’ll publish our fees as soon as possible after we’ve had this.

 We know that schools continue to face budgetary challenges.
 Our overall aim is to keep our prices competitive, while taking account of the changes to the exam system and regulation which are leading to increased costs.

-As a result, for 2019/20 we’ve applied a flat fee increase across all our qualifications.
+As a result, for the January and March series we’ve applied a flat fee increase across most of our qualifications.
 This means fees for some subjects are still higher than others, eg for subjects with comparatively low entry levels or higher delivery costs.
 This approach helps us to offer schools and colleges as wide a choice of subjects as possible.